Monopoles and Landau-Ginzburg Models II: Floer Homology: The Strict Cobordism Category

 Such a metric extends to a cylindrical metric on $\hx$ compatible with that of $(-\hy_1)\cup \hy_2$.
 When it is clear from the context, we also use $g_X$ to denote this extended metric on $\hx$.

-Although a planar metric $g_X$ of $X$ is \textbf{not} encoded in the definition of a morphism $\x: \y_1\to\y_2$, it is used to define the functor $\HM_*$ in Theorem \ref{1T2}.
-Nevertheless, the resulting maps on morphism sets are independent of the choice of $g_X$.
+Although a planar metric $g_X$ of $X$ is \textbf{not} encoded in a morphism $\x: \y_1\to\y_2$, it is needed to define the cobordism map induced by $\x$ (and so the functor $\HM_*$ in Theorem \ref{1T2}).
+This cobordism map will be independent of the choice of $g_X$.

 Similar to Lemma \ref{9.1}, one can find a co-closed 2-form $\omega_{X,h}$ on $\hx$ extending $\omega_\lambda=\chi_1(s)ds\wedge\lambda$.
 In this case, we also insist a Dirichlet boundary condition for $*_4\omega_{X,h}$.
 This property is crucial for the energy equations in Section \ref{Sec12}, cf. Theorem \ref{Energy10.1}.